 A map of constructor argument names to secret ids.

-{“openai_api_key”: “OPENAI_API_KEY”}
+For example, {“openai_api_key”: “OPENAI_API_KEY”}

 - map()[source]